Nike Wildhorse 3 Shoe Review

 READ MORE: Nike Wildhorse 3 GTX Review

 So, I will start with the basics.
 The Nike Wildhorse 3 is a stable shoe, but a bit on the beefier side.
 The men’s 10.5 weighs in around 11 ounces.
 Some might say it’s a bit too heavy, but considering what you get out of this shoe in terms of performance and longevity, I personally think the extra weight is just fine.

 The 8-mm drop is right in the sweet spot, and the stack is 20 mm to 28 mm high – which I think is adequate.
 It has a forefoot rock plate and is equipped with a Zoom Air unit in the heel.

 The tread, or outsole, is very well designed with decent-sized lugs displaced throughout.
-However, it’s not a soft rubber, so my only complaint is that on wet rocks, and on cold days, you will lose a bit of traction.
+However, it’s not a soft rubber.
+So, my only complaint is that you may lose a bit of traction on wet rocks or on cold days.
 With that being said, harder rubber materials provide a much more responsive ride on most terrains.

-Before I mentioned that I had nicknamed this shoe The Beaver Tail; in some of our local north shore mountains, the terrain can be real technical with rocks, roots, mud and fallen trees.
+In the north shore mountains, the terrain can be technical with rocks, roots, mud and fallen trees.
 If you let go of your fear of trail descent a bit and run down the mountain, you can rest assure the shoes will protect your feet like a couple of big ole’ beaver tails slapping down the trail.
 They keep your feet free of harm from the terrain.